eclipse/gef-classic/CONTRIBUTING.md

 	- Extract the definitions of the sample dot graphs into a separate DotSampleGraphs.xtend file (utilize the xtend multi-line string functionality).
 	- Reuse these sample graph definitions within the DotParser and DotInterpreter test cases.
-	- Modify the org.eclipse.gef.dot.tests plugin to be able to handle the Xtend generated files (.classpath, .gitignore, .project, build.properties, pom.xml).
+	- Modify the org.eclipse.gef3.dot.tests plugin to be able to handle the Xtend generated files (.classpath, .gitignore, .project, build.properties, pom.xml).
 	- Implement additional DotParser test cases.

 	Signed-off-by: Tamas Miklossy <miklossy@itemis.de>